Zenker's Diverticulum-Endoscopic Staple Diverticulostomy (ESD)

 7. You are discharged after a few hours of observation.
 If you live far away, you have the option of staying the night in the hospital or at the hotel.

-8. By the next day, you are allowed to eat a regular meal.
+8. By the next day, you are allowed to eat/drink.
+Post-op instructions can be reviewed here.

 That's it!

 For a pictoral slideshow of this procedure, go here.
-This webpage compares this surgical approach with other surgical methods.
+See how this approach compares with other surgical approaches.

-Click here to watch a video created by the surgeons at Oregon Health Sciences University on how this operation is performed.
+Click here to watch a video created by Dr. Chang.